 Article by Kalb Stevenson, PhD

 As the snow melts each year and spring gives way to summer, I know that I will again find myself daydreaming about walking the banks of Campbell Creek in Anchorage.
 This June, I will also be helping a fairly young angler in our household scout out her first king salmon during the Campbell Creek Youth-Only King Salmon Weekend.
-And, come late July and August, I hope to bring home at least a few silver salmon for the barbeque.
+And, come late July and August, I hope to bring home at least a few silver salmon for the barbecue.

 Campbell Creek, located right in the heart of Anchorage, is a unique urban stream that is surrounded by greenery as well as roads and other elements of civilization.
 It meanders though residential areas, crosses under roads via enormous culverts, and winds through business districts, but it also moves through Anchorage’s parks, greenbelts and alongside trails in more forested areas.
 It literally cuts through the entire town, flowing east to west from the Chugach Mountains and emptying into Cook Inlet.